We stand for compassion, dignity, and community.

 • Consecutively scheduled shifts strongly preferred (Example: Monday & Tuesday 9AM-2PM)

-• Please note: the total hours for the 16-week internship usually exceed
+• Please note: the total hours for the 16-week internship typically exceed

 University/College/Course-specific internship hour requirements.
 Internship credit is

-awarded based on the expectation of the full 16-week completion, not total minimum
+awarded based on the expectation of the full 16-week completion plus pre-semester

 • Demonstrated history of dependability and reliability